 GenHERation®: Who should you ask for recommendation letters, and what is considered proper etiquette when reaching out to potential recommenders?

-Weingarten: Students should ask two teachers in their core classes (English, math, science, history/social studies, and foreign language).
+Kopp Weingarten: Students should ask two teachers in their core classes (English, math, science, history/social studies, and foreign language).
 They can also often add a supplemental recommendation letter from an employer or coach.
 Most colleges will request a counselor recommendation letter too.
 Applicants should contact the teachers they selected in May or June of their junior year and ask if they can write a favorable recommendation.
 If a teacher hedges or doesn’t seem enthusiastic about writing on their behalf, students should politely say, “Thank you,” and choose somebody else.
-It is important for the teacher to be able to highlight the applicants’ skills, accomplishments, character, and potential.
+It is important for the teacher to be able to highlight the applicant’s skills, accomplishments, character, and potential.
 I encourage students to arrange to meet with the teachers that will be writing their recommendations, so they can discuss what they loved about the class, how they contributed, and what their future college plans entail.
 Most importantly, applicants should remember to thank their teachers for their support and advocacy once accepted into college.

 Laurie Kopp Weingarten is a Certified Educational Planner and President of One-Stop College Counseling.
 Laurie attended The Wharton School of the University of Pennsylvania, where she graduated summa cum laude and was elected to Phi Beta Kappa.
-She worked in marketing for several Fortune 500 corporations until she decided to pursue an MBA at Harvard Business School.
+She worked in marketing for several Fortune 500 corporations, until she decided to pursue an MBA at Harvard Business School.
 In 2012, Laurie co-founded One-Stop.
 In her role as Chief Educational Consultant, Laurie guides students through each stage of the college admissions process.
 She is passionate about helping students reach their full academic and extracurricular potential; there is nothing more rewarding than their look of elation upon acceptance to their top choice schools!
 Awarded the CEP by the American Institute of Certified Educational Planners (AICEP), Laurie has been recognized for achieving the highest level of competence in her field.
-She has been regularly featured in numerous newspapers and publications including the New York Times, the Wall Street Journal, Forbes, USA Today, and Inside Higher Ed.
-Laurie is also a professional member of the Independent Educational Consultants Association (IECA), and a member of the Higher Education Consultants Organization (HECA), and the National Association for College Admission Counseling (NACAC).
+She has been regularly featured in numerous newspapers and publications including The New York Times, The Wall Street Journal, Forbes, USA Today, and Inside Higher Ed.
+Laurie is also a professional member of the Independent Educational Consultants Association (IECA), and a member of the Higher Education Consultants Organization (HECA) and the National Association for College Admission Counseling (NACAC).